 After all the relevant participants (Physician Supervisor of the employment activities, Program Director, and the Post Graduate Medical Education Dean at the relevant University) have approved, the academic application will be forwarded to the CPSO by the RR Program office.
 Concurrently, you must complete the CPSO Application and submits it directly to the College along with the registration fee.

 Once all documentation is received, the application will be reviewed by the CPSO Registration Committee.
 The CPSO will advise the applicant, the Supervising Physician and the Restricted Registration Program Office of the Committee’s decision.
 Pending submission of any outstanding documentation, the College will issue you a certificate.
 It is important to note that you must not commence practice until you have received your Certificate of Registration from the CPSO.

-What are possible repercussions for failing to meet one or more of my responsibilities listed above?
+What are the repercussions of failing to meet one or more of the conditions listed above?